 Hardware required for this project:

-The DV-Mega board is supported by it's connector socket with the use of a small support spacer.
+The Dvmega board is supported by its connector socket with the use of a small support spacer.
 This spacer screws through the PCB on the early versions of the Raspberry Pi, with later models this spacer will need to be glued to the PCB.

 You are going to need a box to protect your digital hot spot.
-There are plenty on ebay and Amazon, I avoided the metal cases to avoid issues with the built in WiFi (Pi3 only).
-Most Pi enclosures will accommodate the DV-Mega PCB, but do think about this before purchasing.
+There are plenty on eBay and Amazon, I avoided the metal cases to avoid issues with the built in WiFi (Pi3 only).
+Most Pi enclosures will accommodate the Dvmega PCB, but do think about this before purchasing.

-Which ever case you choose you're going to have to drill a hole for the antenna.
+Whichever case you choose you're going to have to drill a hole for the antenna.
 Accuracy is very important when drilling the antenna hole, so it's worth triple checking before drilling.
-Identifying the correct position on a clear case is easy, however if your case is not clear then some thought will have to go into identifying the correct position.
+Identifying the correct position on a clear case is easy, however, if your case is not clear then some thought will have to go into identifying the correct position.
 A small pilot hole will allow for a sample check to be made before committing to the final cut.
 A 16mm hole cutter will make a clean cut in most materials and should leave you with just enough space to fit the antenna.
 No other modifications are needed.

-I have really enjoyed this project.
-It's just a great way to explore a modern mode without relying on a local digital repeater.
+The Dvmega with a Raspberry Pi offers a great way to explore a modern mode without relying on a local digital repeater.